ksuzuki4/ken.suzuki.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, UC Santa Cruz 2024
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Economics, Hitotsubashi University, 2017
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Economics, Yokohama National University, 2015

 Work experience
 ======